 Why did Javed Iqbal kill 100 boys

-Javed Iqbal, a man from Lahore, committed a heinous crime by targeting poor orphans and runaway boys.
+Javed Iqbal, hailing from Lahore, committed heinous crimes by specifically targeting impoverished orphans and runaway boys.
 He would take these boys to his home in Lahore, where he would rape and strangle them to death.
 He would then dismember their bodies, cut them into smaller pieces, and dissolve the remains in Hydrochloric acid to eliminate any trace of the murder and leave no evidence behind.
 If any remains were left, he would throw them in the river nearby his house.

-But why did a man from Lahore decide to kill 100 children?
+But what led a man from Lahore to decide on the horrific act of killing 100 children?
 Javed Iqbal’s motive for committing these murders was his infuriation at a perceived injustice at the hands of Lahore police, who had arrested him on charges relating to rape against a young runaway boy in the 1990s when he was in his early twenties.
 According to Iqbal, he was not associated with any of the charges, and he was forcefully arrested.
 His mother tried everything to get him out, but was unsuccessful and suffered a fatal heart attack in the process.

 “Javed Iqbal resolved to make 100 mothers cry for their sons as his mother had been forced to do before her death.”